2025–26 Boston College Eagles men's basketball team

-The 2025–26 Boston College Eagles men's basketball team represents Boston College during the 2025–26 NCAA Division I men's basketball season.
-The Eagles are led by fifth-year head coach Earl Grant and play their home games at the Conte Forum as members of the Atlantic Coast Conference.
+The 2025–26 Boston College Eagles men's basketball team represented Boston College during the 2025–26 NCAA Division I men's basketball season.
+The Eagles were led by fifth-year head coach Earl Grant in what would be his final season, and played their home games at the Conte Forum as members of the Atlantic Coast Conference.

+The Eagles finished the season 11–20 and went 4–16 in ACC play, finishing in seventeenth place for the second consecutive season.
+Grant was fired on March 8, 2026, having earned a losing record for the fourth time in five seasons and never coaching the team to a winning record in conference play.
+Under the ACC tournament rules, they did not qualify for the 2026 ACC tournament, becoming the only school to fail to qualify for both tournaments since the 2024 ACC expansion.

 Previous season

-The Eagles finished the season 12–19 and 4–16 in ACC play to finish in seventeenth place.
-Under the new ACC tournament rules, they did not qualify for the 2025 ACC tournament.
-They were not invited to the NCAA tournament or the NIT.
+The Eagles finished the season 12–19 and 4–16 in ACC play to finish in 17th place.
+Under the new ACC tournament rules, they failed to qualify for the ACC tournament.
+They were not invited to the NCAA tournament or the National Invitation Tournament.